novara754/tfs/README.md

 Each entry in a directory can either be a file or another directory.

+Every directory's first two entries are a loopback entry (name ".") pointing to the directory itself and a parent entry (name "..") pointing to its parent.
+The root directory has no parent entry because it has no parent.

 ### Files

 Files are consecutive blocks containing nothing but their raw data.